yeslogic/prince-docs/docs/paged.md

 <dl>
   <dt>Pagination</dt>
-  <dd><p>The major difference between formatting for the web and for PDF/Print is that
+  <dd><p>The major difference between formatting for the web and for PDF is that
   PDF is paginated, i.e. the content is placed on discrete pages.
 Pages have a defined
   <a href="/doc/paged#page-size">size</a> and content can be laid out in a specific
   pattern making use of predefined <a href="/doc/paged#page-regions">page regions</a>.